-JULY 28, 1995 Antigovernment extremist Charles Ray Polk is arrested after trying to purchase a machine gun from an undercover police officer, and is later indicted by federal grand jury for plotting to blow up the Internal
+JULY 28, 1995 Antigovernment extremist Charles Ray Polk is arrested after trying to purchase a machine gun from an undercover police officer, and is later indicted by federal grand jury for plotting to blow up the

-Revenue Service building in Austin, Texas.
+Internal Revenue Service building in Austin, Texas.
 At the time of his arrest, Polk is trying to purchase plastic explosives to add to the already huge arsenal he's amassed.
-Polk is sentenced to almost 21 years in federal prison.
+Polk is sentenced to almost 21 years in federal prison and released in October 2009.